AJ Styles: World Wrestling Federation appearances (2001–2002)

-Various promotions (2001–2002)
+Independent circuit (2001–2002)

 On October 26, 2001, Styles participated in All Pro Wrestling's King of the Indies tournament, defeating Jardi Frantz in his first-round match but was eliminated by Christopher Daniels in the quarter-finals the following night.
 On November 13, 2001, Styles debuted in Xcitement Wrestling Federation (XWF), competing in a battle royal against Billy Fives, Christopher Daniels, Juventud Guerrera, Kid Kash, Prince Iaukea, Psicosis and Quick Kick for the XWF Cruiserweight Championship, but was unsuccessful in winning the title.
 Later that night, Styles defeated Josh Mathews in a match taped for XWF television.
 The following night, Styles was defeated by Daniels, again in a match taped for the XWF television program.

 Styles debuted for Australian promotion World Wrestling All-Stars (WWA) on February 24, 2002, making his pay-per-view debut at The Revolution against Christopher Daniels, Low Ki, Shark Boy, Super Nova and Tony Mamaluke in a six-way cruiserweight survival elimination match, in a losing effort.
 On April 10, Styles faced Jerry Lynn and Super Nova in a three-way-dance, in a losing effort.
 On April 12, Styles defeated Nova in a tournament semi-final match at The Eruption for the International Cruiserweight Championship.
 Styles progressed to the final later that night in which he defeated Jerry Lynn to win the title, which he vacated soon after.

 On March 2, Styles debuted in the East Coast Wrestling Association (ECWA), entering the promotion's 6th annual Super 8 tournament.
 He defeated Xavier in the first round, as well as The Amazing Red in his semi-finals match, but was defeated in the final by Donovan Morgan.
 On June 15, Styles debuted in Game Changer Wrestling, entering the Jersey-J Cup tournament.
 In the first round, Styles defeated Qenaan Creed, he then progressed to the quarter-final, defeating Colt Cabana.
 In the semi-final, he was defeated by Reckless Youth and was eliminated from the tournament.

 In October, Styles traveled to the UK, debuting in the Frontier Wrestling Alliance (FWA) on October 13, suffering a loss to Jonny Storm in his debut match at FWA: British Uprising.
 On October 15, Styles was defeated in an FWA British Heavyweight Championship number one contender round-robin challenge three-way match by Doug Williams and Jerry Lynn at FWA: Seasons Beatings.
 Later that night, Styles defeated Jody Fleisch in the same round-robin challenge.
 On November 1, Styles debuted in IWA: Mid-South, taking part in the promotions annual Ted Petty Invitational tournament, but was defeated by Christopher Daniels in the first round.